knatten/DumbLang/README.md

 Requirements:
-- Currently only tested on LLVM 15.
+- Currently only tested on LLVM 15, on macOS and Linux.
 - Conan.
 E.g. `pip install conan`.
 Profiles exist for Linux/x86_64 and Mac/armv8.

+### Setup and build
 ```
 mkdir build && cd build
 conan install ../src/ --profile=<your conan profile>  --build=missing